 Although natural fires were one of the major causes of forest destruction during the dry seasons, human-made fires were the chief instrument for opening up forest land to agriculture, and it was applied especially in coniferous forest regions, due to the acidic surface of land in those regions.
 Setting fires served to increase the productivity of the land.
 The ashes of scrubs were used as manure to supply potassium for the soil.
 If the forest land was extensive enough, then slash-and-burn cultivation could be productive as well.
 However, it generally worked at the expense of coniferous forests and gradually supported the development of deciduous forests, meadows, and pastures.
-On the other hand, deciduous forests were more suitable for peasants as coppices.
-Most probably, these aspects were common knowledge among local people and practiced throughout the world in the pre-industrial period.
+On the other hand, deciduous forests were common knowledge among local people and practiced throughout the world in the pre-industrial period.